nonfiction/nterchange3-extras/README.md

 Assets, frontend boilerplate and frameworks to mix into nterchange.

-Each addon lives in a folder that mimics the directory structure of the nterchange front end.
+Each addon lives in a folder that mimics the directory structure of the front end.
 Each folder should contain a README with any instructions for intent, installation and use.

 Installing add-ons
 ------------------

 New method.
-For example, to install bootstrap on pennwest site:
+For example, to install bootstrap on yoursite site:

-    $ ./deploy -c pennwest bootstrap
+    $ ./deploy -c yoursite bootstrap

 The *old* method is to tar/gzip the **contents** of the add-on you want to install, copy it to your site's root and extract it: